Table of Contents

 Rider Weight and Age Recommendation

-The maximum user weight is 100kg and it's recommended for older kids through to adult.
+The maximum user weight is 100kg.
+It's recommended for older kids through to adult.

 Bikestar Kick Scooter with Brakes, Mudguard and Air Tyres

-The Bikestar scooter is a good solid and study scooter choice for younger children (around 7 plus years) who want to go off road over grass, muddy paths and uneven terrain.
+The Bikestar scooter is a solid and study scooter for young children (around 7 year plus) to go off road over grass, muddy paths and uneven terrain.
 It can also be used as kick scooter on pavement and smooth tarmac.
 It's not a great choice for BMX trails and couldn't be used to do jumps, tricks or at the skate park because it's too heavy.
-But it's a good choice for an off road and on road kick scooter for kids age 7 plus.

 Wheels, Weight, Brake and Steering

-It features 12 inch (approx 300mm) wheels with pnematic tyres great for handling grass and rougher terrain.
-It weighs 7.2kg so is heavy so it's not a scooter you want to have to carry for long distances or do tricks or jumps with on dirt trails.
+It features 12 inch (approx 300mm) wheels with pneumatic tyres which are great for handling grass and rougher terrain.
+It weighs 7.2kg so is heavy.
+It's not a scooter you want to carry for long distances.

-There's big and strong rear and front wheel handbrake.
+There's a big and strong rear and front wheel handbrake.
 The steering bearings make sure the scooter is easy to steer

 Two Bare Feet Dirt Scooter

-The two bare feet dirt scooter is a mid range priced scooter which is a possible choice for the kid who wants to have a go at navigating a few dirt trails.
-If you are serious about the dirt tracks and doing tricks, go for a higher end scooter which will have metal wheel cores and other features to withstand jumps and trick.
+The Two Bare Feet dirt scooter is a mid range priced scooter for kids who wants to have a go at navigating a few dirt trails.
 This scooter is a good choice for younger children and those who are just out beginning and want an introduction to off road scooting.
+If you are serious about the dirt tracks and doing tricks, go for a higher end scooter which will have metal wheel cores and other features to withstand jumps and tricks.

 Weight - It weighs 5.5kg and has a total height of 76cm so it's should be fine smaller kids to manoeuvre and control on off road terrain.